Floodgate: inference for model-free variable importance: Simulations

 In order to study the robustness of floodgate to misspecification of $P_{X|Z}$, we consider a scenario we expect to arise in practice: a data analyst does not know $P_{X|Z}$ exactly, so instead they estimate it using the data they have, and then treat the estimate as the ``known" $P_{X|Z}$ and proceed with floodgate.
 Note that if the analyst splits the data and uses the same subset for estimating $\mu$ and for estimating $P_{X|Z}$, then Theorem~\ref{thm:robust_no_adj} applies, but if they use \emph{all} of their data to estimate $P_{X|Z}$, then our theory does not apply.
 Also note we are not studying the performance of co-sufficient floodgate in this subsection.

+Note that if the analyst splits the data and uses the same subset for estimating $\mu$ and for estimating $P_{X|Z}$, then Theorem~\ref{thm:robust_no_adj} applies, but if they use \emph{all} of their data to estimate $P_{X|Z}$, then our theory does not apply.
+Also note we are not studying the performance of co-sufficient floodgate in this subsection.

 {Figure \ref{fig:robust_linear} varies how much in-sample data is used in $P_{X|Z}$-estimation and shows the coverage of floodgate for null and non-null variables in a linear setting. {The estimation procedure is to fit the graphical LASSO (GLASSO) with $3$-fold cross-validation to a subset of the in-sample data and treat $P_{X|Z}$ as conditionally Gaussian with covariance matrix given by the GLASSO estimate.} Since $n=1100$ in all these simulations and the sample splitting proportion is 0.5, when the x-axis value passes 550 is when {the $P_{X|Z}$-estimation and inference sets start to overlap, and at the value 1100, all of the data is being used to estimate $P_{X|Z}$, including the half used for inference (violating Theorem~\ref{thm:robust_no_adj}'s assumptions)}.
-Nevertheless, we see the coverage is consistently quite high, only dropping slightly for very low estimation sample sizes (i.e., very bad estimates of the covariance matrix).
+Nevertheless, we see the coverage is consistently quite high, \acc{only dropping slightly from that with true $P_{X\mid Z}$ for very low estimation sample sizes (i.e., very bad estimates of the covariance matrix).
+Note that some $\mu$-fitting algorithms in Figure \ref{fig:robust_linear} have higher-than-nominal coverage; this is largely because the floodgate procedure will deterministically output a zero LCB (and hence have 100\% coverage) when $\mu(x, z)$ does not depend on $x$.
+This happens for many covariates when $\mu$ is fitted via a sparse regression such as the LASSO and SAM (short for Sparse Additive Models), but also for our version of Random Forests which we effectively sparsify for computational reasons (see Appendix~\ref{app:sim:algorithms} for details).
+Figures \ref{fig:binary} and \ref{fig:sine_relax2} show similar overcoverage for the same reason.}

 Average half-width plots corresponding to Figure~\ref{fig:robust_linear} can be found in Appendix~\ref{app:sim:cover}.
 In additional to the linear setting in Figure \ref{fig:robust_linear}, we also observe robust empirical coverage of floodgate when the conditional model of $Y$ is nonlinear; see Appendix \ref{app:sim:cover} for details.}